Editor's Note: This post has been updated with new links and content.

 Do you currently track Key Performance Indicators (KPI’s) within your transportation, such as; average cost per package, average cost per pound, average billed weight, true effective discount, etc.?
 If not, you should start!

 This information is key to understanding how specific changes in your contract will drive meaningful savings.
 It’s easy to say you’d like to “cut costs by 10%,” but the reality is that your parcel spend is distributed over 100+ points including: transportation charge(s), fuel, dozens of possible surcharges, invoice adjustments, invoice errors, etc. Understanding how this shakes out for your company’s parcel spend provides you with invaluable insight going into a carrier rate negotiation.
+Get a clear understanding of all the points that comprise your parcel spend by creating a free Lojistic account.

 Research and Analyze the Current Market